aspose-words/Aspose.Words-Documentation/cpp/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 ### Disabling AutoFitting on a Table and Use Fixed Column Widths

-Below example disables autofitting and enables fixed widths for the specified table.
+Below example disables autofitting and allows fixed widths for the specified table.
 You can download the template file of this example from here.

 {{< gist "aspose-words-gists" "d55d8631947d283b1f0da99afa06c492" "cpp-Programming-Documents-Tables-AutoFitTableToFixedColumnWidths-AutoFitTableToFixedColumnWidths.cpp" >}}